The flow of electric charges is normally known as a

 1) The copper wire that connects the lightning conductor to the ground, is a thick one.
 It reduces the resistance so that

-2) The heating element in a hair dryer is long and thin - an arrangement to increase the resistance which in turn increases the rate of heat generation.
+2) The heating element in a hair dryer is long and thin - an arrangement to increase the resistance, which, in turn increases the rate of heat generation.

 E.g.1